-CO# Course outcomes CO1 Students identify and analyze statutory, regulatory, constitutional, and organizational laws that affect the information technology professional.
-CO2 Students locate and apply case law and common law to current legal dilemmas in the technology field.
-CO3 Students will be able to understand the basics of the four primary forms of intellectual property rights.
-CO4 Students will be able to compare and contrast the different forms of intellectual property protection in terms of their key differences and similarities.
-CO5 Students will be able to analyze the effects of intellectual property rights on society as a whole.
+CO# Course outcomes CO1 Identify statutory, regulatory, constitutional, and organizational laws that affect the COI information technology professional.
+CO2 Categorize case law and common law to current legal dilemmas in the technology field.
+CO3 Outline the primary forms of intellectual property rights.
+CO4 Compare the different forms of intellectual property protection in terms of their key 04 differences and similarities.
+CO5 Analyze the effects of intellectual property rights on society as a whole.

-Detailed Contents Contact hours Unit-I 12
+Detailed Contents Contact hours Unit-I Introduction Overview of Computer and Web Technology, Need for Cyber Law, Cyber Jurisprudence at International and Indian Level, Jurisdictional Aspects in Cyber Law Issues of jurisdiction in cyberspace, Types of jurisdiction, Minimum Contacts Theory, Sliding Scale Theory, Effects Test and International targeting, Jurisdiction under IT Act, 2000.
+[CO1] 12 Unit-II Cyber Crimes& Legal Framework Cyber Crimes against Individuals, Institution and State, Hacking, Digital Forgery, Cyber Stalking/Harassment, Ethics and Etiquettes of Cyber World, Cyber Pornography, Identity Theft & Fraud, Cyber Terrorism, Cyber Defamation, Right to Privacy and Data Protection on Internet, Concept of privacy, Threat to privacy on internet, Self-regulation approach to privacy.[CO2] 12

-Introduction Overview of Computer and Web Technology, Need for Cyber Law, Cyber Jurisprudence at International and Indian Level, Jurisdictional Aspects in Cyber Law Issues of jurisdiction in cyberspace, Types of jurisdiction, Minimum Contacts Theory, Sliding Scale Theory, Effects Test and International targeting, Jurisdiction under IT Act, 2000.
-Unit-II Cyber Crimes & Legal Framework Cyber Crimes against Individuals, Institution and State, Hacking, Digital Forgery, Cyber Stalking/Harassment, Ethics and Etiquettes of Cyber World, Cyber Pornography, Identity Theft & Fraud, Cyber Terrorism, Cyber Defamation, Right to Privacy and Data Protection on Internet, Concept of privacy, Threat to privacy on internet, Self-regulation approach to privacy.
-12 Unit-III Overview of Intellectual Property introduction and the need for intellectual property right (IPR), IPR in India - Genesis and Development IPR in abroad, Data Protection, Open Source Software, Macro economic impact of the patent system, Patent and kind of inventions protected by a patent, Patent document How to protect your inventions?, Granting of patent, Rights of a patent.
-10 Unit-IV Copyright, Related Rights and Trademarks What is copyright?
+Unit-III Overview of Intellectual Property introduction and the need for intellectual property right (IPR), IPR in India - Genesis and Development IPR in abroad, Data Protection, Open Source Software, Macro economic impact of the patent system, Patent and kind of inventions protected by a patent, Patent document How to protect your inventions?, Granting of patent, Rights of a patent.[CO3] 10 Unit-IV Copyright, Related Rights and Trademarks What is copyright?
 Latest editions of Designs, what is covered by copyright?
 How long does copyright last?
 Why protect copyright?
 What are related rights?, Distinction between related rights and copyright?, What is a trademark?
-Rights of trademark?, What kind of signs can be used as trademarks?, types of trademark, function does a trademark perform, How is a trademark protected?, How is a trademark registered?
-10
+Rights of trademark?, What kind of signs can be used as trademarks?, types of trademark, function does a trademark perform, How is a trademark protected?, How is a trademark registered?[CO4][CO5] 10